etoromol/repo-ops/README.md

 # repo-ops 🤖
-As a developer, I'm always creating local or remote repositories to code my ideas.
+As a software engineer, I'm always creating local and remote repositories to code my ideas.
 I decided it was time to automate this operation, to become faster, efficient and focus on what really matters.

 With all that said, I introduce two Ansible playbooks that will take care of: